-Sometimes, the preparation solution, or prep, that a person drinks before a colonoscopy to clear the bowels does not work.
-In such cases, people can take steps to help the solution to do its job correctly.
+Sometimes, the preparation solution a person drinks before a colonoscopy to clear the bowels does not work.
+However, there are ways to help the prep work more effectively.

 A colonoscopy is a procedure in which a doctor inserts a thin, flexible tube with a camera and light on the end into a person’s colon.
 Colonoscopies allow doctors to look inside the colon for anything that could be abnormal.